CANADIAN GRAND PRIX

 6. Lines/Bollards at Pit Entry & Pit Exit

-- Drivers must keep to the right of the solid white line at the pit exit when leaving the pits and entering the circuit.
+- In accordance with Regulation 3.6 (Pit-Stops), drivers must keep to the left of the solid white line at the pit exit when leaving the pits and stay to the left of it until it finishes after Turn 1.
 No part of any car leaving the pits may cross this line.

 7. Track Limits